 For a long time I’ve been using userChrome.css to adjust the size of the fonts in the toolbars in FF.
 Then for some reason it stopped working (FF 72.0.2 on OpenBSD).

 After some digging on the internet I found a solution.
-You need to use the “about:config”. command.
+You need to use “about:config”.

-Type this command in a new tab.
-Accept the warning and then click on “Show All” (this is new in this version of FF).
+Type this in a new tab.
+Accept the warning.
 Then search for “devp”.
 This has a line:

 In my case the default value for this was -1.0.
 To get acceptable-size fonts I needed to make it 1.8 (i.e. increase it from a negative to a positive value).